 Archival Delay

-The delay or buffer added when saving a live stream to storage to ensure all data is captured completely.
+When saving a live stream to storage, the delay or buffer is added to ensure all data is captured completely.

 Akamai

-A content delivery network (CDN) provider frequently used in live streaming for delivering video content reliably at scale.
+A content delivery network (CDN) provider is frequently used in live streaming to reliably and at a large scale deliver video content.

 Live Streaming Glossary – Letter B